holoviz/panel/doc/tutorials/basic/layouts.md

 ```

 :::{note}
-The `Column` will layout the three *arguments* `"# Wind Speed"`, `data` and `button` vertically.
+The `Column` layout organizes the elements `"# Wind Speed"`, `data`, and `button` vertically.

 We add `.servable()` to display the `Column` component in a server app.
-Its not needed to display it in a notebook.
+It's not necessary for displaying it in a notebook.
 :::

-Click [this link](../../reference/layouts/Column.ipynb) to access the `Column` Reference Guide, and take a few minutes to familiarize yourself with its organization and content.
+Click [this link](../../reference/layouts/Column.ipynb) to access the `Column` Reference Guide and familiarize yourself with its functionality.

 ## Layout in a Row

-Lets layout objects horizontally in a [`Row`](../../reference/layouts/Row.ipynb).
+Next, let's arrange objects horizontally using the [`Row`](../../reference/layouts/Row.ipynb) layout.

-Run the following code:
+Run the code below:

 ```{pyodide}
 import pandas as pd